What is immune reconstitution inflammatory syndrome?

-Immune reconstitution inflammatory syndrome (IRIS) usually describes the paradoxical worsening of pre-existing infectious processes after the initiation of antiretroviral therapy in patients with advanced human immunodeficiency virus (HIV) infection .
+Immune reconstitution inflammatory syndrome (IRIS) is an immune-mediated form of inflammation directed against antigens including various microorganisms and drugs, developing after recovery from a state immunosuppression .
+It is most commonly seen as a paradoxical worsening of pre-existing infectious processes after the initiation of antiretroviral therapy in patients with advanced human immunodeficiency virus (HIV) infection.
 Although it can also be caused by non-infectious disorders, IRIS is usually described in association with mycobacterial, fungal, and viral opportunistic infections.

 It can be classified into two types :

-There are multiple synonyms for IRIS: immune recovery disease, immune reconstitution disease, immune restoration disease, immune rebound illness, and immune response reactions.
+There are multiple synonyms for IRIS: immune reconstitution syndrome, immune recovery disease, immune reconstitution disease, immune restoration disease, immune rebound illness, and immune response reactions.

-In up to 10–20% of HIV-infected patients that start on antiretroviral therapy, rapid improvement of immune function is followed by its dysregulation.
+In 10–20% of HIV-infected patients starting on antiretroviral therapy, rapid improvement of immune function is followed by its dysregulation.
 This results in an aberrant inflammation that is usually directed against an opportunistic infection.

 The underlying mechanisms that cause IRIS are not yet fully understood .